What You Need to Know About Portland’s Pandemic Pay and Minimum Wage Hike

 In particular, one aspect of Question A relates to so-called “hazard” or “pandemic” pay, which would go into effect on December 3, 2020, requiring a minimum hourly wage of at least $18.00 per hour for all work performed during the declared state of emergency.
 The referendum requires Portland workers to be paid at least 1.5 times the new City of Portland minimum wage for all periods of emergency as declared by the City, or by the State if the emergency applies geographically to the workplace.

-As of the date of this writing, Governor Mills has most recently continued the state of emergency for the entire state of Maine on October 29, through November 27, and it is expected to continue as cases rise.
+As of the date of this writing, Governor Mills has most recently continued the state of emergency for the entire state of ME on October 29, through November 27, and it is expected to continue as cases rise.

 Does the Pandemic Pay Increase Apply to All Workers?